 Certain assets are “exempt” from being sold (such as a home, car and personal affects).
 If you don’t have any non-exempt assets to sell, your creditors receive nothing.
 Therefore, Chapter 7 bankruptcy is usually best for low income debtors with little or no assets who want to get rid of their unsecured debts.

 To qualify for Chapter 7 bankruptcy, you also must have little or no disposable income.
 If you make too much money, the Bankruptcy Court will require you to file a Chapter 13 Bankruptcy instead.

 Chapter 13 Bankruptcy is also called “Wage Earner Bankruptcy” or “Reorganization Bankruptcy.”
-Chapter 13 Bankruptcy is designed for individuals (or married couples) with an income and/or assets – who want to keep their property and are able to pay back their creditors over time.
+Chapter 13 Bankruptcy is designed for individuals (or married couples) with an income who want to keep their property, by paying back their creditors over time.

-Chapter 13 offers individuals a number of advantages over liquidation under Chapter 7.
-Perhaps most significantly, Chapter 13 offers individuals an opportunity to save their homes from foreclosure.
-By filing under Chapter 13, individuals can stop foreclosure proceedings and may cure delinquent mortgage payments over time – while generally Chapter 7 bankruptcy only delays foreclosure.
+Chapter 13 offers a number of advantages over Chapter 7.
+Chapter 13 offers individuals an opportunity to save their homes from foreclosure.
+By filing under Chapter 13, individuals can stop foreclosure proceedings and may “catch up” on mortgage payments over time – while Chapter 7 bankruptcy only delays foreclosure.